A robust optimization approach to flow decomposition

-Despite the extensive literature on robustness considerations in public transport planning, most research focuses on timetabling and delay management, considering uncertainties like travel times or disruptions.
-Demand uncertainties are often addressed in earlier planning stages or in other applications like vehicle routing problems.
-In contrast, in this paper, we explore the minimum flow decomposition problem (MFDP) from a robust optimization perspective and propose the definition of a \emph{robust flow decomposition}.
+Despite the extensive literature on robustness considerations in public transport planning, most research focuses on timetabling and delay management, considering uncertainties such as travel times or disruptions.
+On the other hand, demand uncertainties are often addressed in applications focusing on more operational levels, such as vehicle routing problems.

+The above applications share as a common feature the latent need of being able to incorporate robustness requirements in their modeling, so that their recommendations are reliable in the face of the uncertainty in their input data.
+Aiming to address this need, in this paper, we explore the minimum flow decomposition problem (MFDP) from a robust optimization perspective and propose the notion of \emph{robust flow decomposition}.
 To the best of our knowledge, this is the first work in this direction.